 Making the actual dryer sheets is super easy.
 It’s actually a great opportunity to repurpose other items in your house.
-For my dryer sheets, I use those little, thin terry washcloths that we all buy when we have a newborn.
+For my dryer sheets, I use those little, thin terry washcloths that you buy when you have a newborn.
 After 5 kids, I had a bunch of them stashed.
 Here are some other ideas of what you can use.
 The dryer sheets shouldn’t be very big.
 Around 5-7″ square is a good size.

 - repurposed cloth baby wipes

 - old flannel baby blanket, cut with pinking shears

 - thin cotton fabric, cut with pinking shears